Or Sasson: Judo career

-On 26 June 2015, representing Israel at the 2015 European Games in judo in the +100 kg category (while weighing 120 kg (265 lb)) in Baku, Azerbaijan, Sasson won a silver medal for Israel in the inaugural European Games, and in doing so won the silver medal in the 2015 European Judo Championship.
-He lost to 159 kg (351 lb) Adam Okruashvili of Georgia in the final.
+On 26 June, representing Israel at the 2015 European Games in judo in the +100 kg category (while weighing 120 kg) in Baku, Azerbaijan, Sasson won a silver medal for Israel in the inaugural European Games, and in doing so won the silver medal in the 2015 European Championships.
+He lost to 159 kg Adam Okruashvili of Georgia in the final.

-He won the silver medal at the 2016 European Judo Championships.
+Sasson won the silver medal at the 2016 European Championships.

 Rio Olympics

-At the 2016 Summer Olympics, Sasson defeated Egyptian judoka Islam El Shahaby in the first round.
-When the match ended, Sasson tried to shake his opponent's hand, but El Shahaby refused—to loud boos and jeers from the near-capacity crowd for the Egyptian's behavior.
+At the 2016 Summer Olympics, Sasson faced against Egyptian judoka Islam El Shehaby in the first round.
+When the match ended, Sasson tried to shake his opponent's hand, but El Shahaby refused—to loud boos and jeers from the near-capacity crowd for El Shahaby's behavior.
 El Shahaby later announced that he was retiring from judo.

-Sasson also beat Polish judoka Maciej Sarnacki, defeated Dutch judoka Roy Meyer, and overcame Cuban judoka Alex Garcia Mendoza.
+Sasson then defeated Polish judoka Maciej Sarnacki, defeated Dutch judoka Roy Meyer, and overcame Cuban judoka Alex García Mendoza.
 His only loss was in the semi-finals against the eventual gold medal winner French judoka Teddy Riner.

 Sasson was awarded the Olympic bronze medal at Judo +100 kg.